Basic Page Sidebar Menu Penn Abroad

 David L. Boren Undergraduate Scholarships for Study Abroad

 Under the auspices of the National Security Education Program, the Boren Scholarship supports undergraduate study abroad focusing on geographical areas, languages, and fields of study deemed critical to US national security (excludes study in the US, Canada, Western Europe, Australia, and New Zealand).These US government grants entail a service obligation.
 To be competitive, applicants should meet with and submit drafts of their essays to the Director of Penn Abroad by early December.
 Penn's campus deadline is typically in mid-January for the following academic year.

 Diversity Abroad offers ten $500 scholarships for full-time undergraduate students studying abroad every year.
-Five scholarships are available for the fall and five for the spring.
 Economically disadvantaged students, African-American/Black, Asian, Hispanic/Latino, Multiracial/ethnic or Indigenous/Native-American, students with disabilities, and first-generation college students are strongly encouraged to apply.
-Application deadlines are typically in early May for the fall semester and mid-October for the spring.
 See the scholarship website for application information and exact dates.